-Many employers are lamenting the fact that the National Labor Relations Board has instigated tremendous changes in recent months.
-Over the last year or two, we’ve seen more legal and policy changes that require our attention than we had in the last four decades.
-The new U.S. labor laws can seem biased, and it’s easy to feel that these regulatory agencies are trying to force even great employers to accept the added expense and mandates of union representation.
+Keeping up with changes to labor and employment law can seem overwhelming for anyone without a law degree.
+We’ve seen more legal and policy changes that require our attention recently than we had in the last four decades.
+The new U.S. labor laws can often seem biased against employers, and it’s easy to feel that these regulatory agencies are trying to force even great employers to accept the added expense and mandates of union representation.

-Some of the most recent changes to U.S. labor union laws include:
+Some recent changes to U.S. labor union laws include:

 - You can’t restrict your workers from discussing a union or their benefits during their off-the-clock hours, such as during their lunch periods.
 You can’t even prevent this verbal discussion if it appears to annoy their co-workers.

-- New overtime rules from the Department of Labor means employees can now demand a pay raise or enjoy overtime protection because their employers must be willing to pay overtime or increase their pay rate to $913 per week (21 states are currently suing over this mandate).
+- Overtime rules from the Department of Labor mean employees can now demand a pay raise or enjoy overtime protection because their employers must be willing to pay overtime or increase their pay rate to $913 per week (21 states sued over this mandate).

 - Unionized employers no longer have the right to independently make decisions without offering the choice to bargain with the union, due to new limitations on Management Rights Clauses.